connexcs/docs/docs/setup/advanced/rtp-block.md

       +  Customer In: This flags checks the RTP when the call comes from the customer.
       +  Customer Out: This flags checks the RTP when the call goes to the customer.
       +  Provider In: This flags checks the RTP when the call comes from the provider.
-      +  Customer Out: This flags checks the RTP when the call goes to the provider.
+      +  Provider Out: This flags checks the RTP when the call goes to the provider.

 5. Click on `Save` button.